takenet/elephant/README.md

 For instance, there's no semantic difference between a repository ```GetById``` method and a ```Dictionary``` (hash table) ```TryGetValue``` method.
 But even if the application only uses the first method, probably the developer will implement something like the repository pattern for SQL data access.
 But what happens if the persistence layer needs to be moved to Redis or Mongodb?
 Probably, the developer will implement the repository pattern for the target engine, leaving some methods that are not supported empty (like queries on Redis).
 Or maybe, he will need to refactor the code that uses the storage class...

 The idea behind this library is expose a common layer that can be used with multiple storage engines, while isolating the specific capabilities of each one, allowing the developer compose the application storage infrastructure accordingly to the its needs.
-It starts from the simple and common data structures, expanding according to the capabilities of each target engine.
+It starts from common data structures, expanding according to the capabilities of each target engine.

 ## When to use it?